ARTICLE I - NAME

 Section 1.
 Officers.

-The elected officers, also known as the Executive Board, shall be Docent/Volunteer members at the time of their election, shall hold individual memberships, and shall remain Docent/Volunteer members at all times during their terms of office.
+The elected officers, also known as the Executive Board, shall be active Docent/Volunteer members at the time of their election, shall hold individual memberships, and shall remain active individual Docent/Volunteer members at all times during their terms of office.
 Only one (1) Docent/Volunteer from an AZADV member organization shall be eligible for elective office during a term.
 No officer shall be employed in any way by an AZADV Organizational or Organizational Affiliate member.
-The elected officers shall be: three (3) Directors, Membership Chair, Newsletter Editor, Secretary, and Treasurer.
-Members of the Executive Board shall have the same status as delegates, and may make motions, debate and vote.
+The elected officers shall be: three (3) directors (conference advisory director, professional development director, and marketing/communications director), membership chair, newsletter editor, secretary, and treasurer.
+Members of the executive board shall have the same status as delegates, and may make motions, debate and vote.

 Section 2.
 Election.